 We will then find another geometric series to find the area

 of the triangle.
-We will then equate the two expressions for
+Equating the two expressions for

-the area of the triangle to allow us to solve for the area of the
+the area of the triangle allows us to solve for the area of the

 The trapezoid whose area A we want to find is ABCD given the lengths of